aws-samples/cloudmosaic-dotnet/Module3.md

     dotnet tool install -g Amazon.ECS.Tools
     ```

-1. Edit the *aws-ecs-tools-defaults.json* file in the project to reference the correct tag to identify the repository and other resources for the deployment, for example:
+1. Edit the *aws-ecs-tools-defaults.json* file in the project to set the correct tag value identifying the repository and other resources for the deployment.
+In the example below, replace the value of the key *tag* with the correct value, which you can obtain from the resources created in the CloudFormation stack you deployed in module 2.

     ```json
     {
         "region" : "us-west-2",
         "profile" : "default",
         "configuration" : "Release",
-        "tag" : "cloud-zipex-1hueyqmz0hb2r:latest",
+        "tag" : "cloud-zipex-EDIT-ME:latest",
         "task-definition-name" : "",
         "task-cpu"             : "512",
         "task-memory"          : "1024",